 History of political thought (in particular, 17th century English political thought); political ideologies; theories of the state.

-Global political economy and finance; political economy of financial speculation; varieties of capitalism; monetary policy in Western Europe; Marxism and post-structuralism.
+Global political economy and finance; political economy of financial speculation; varieties of capitalism; monetary policy in Western Europe; liberal governance; gold standard.

 Comparative and international political economy; historical materialism; historical sociology of the international system; global capitalism and territoriality; critical international relations theory.